 As you know we're big fans of nature walks, & messy play in our house, so this was a perfect activity to explore.
 All you need are some pinecones & a little paint.

-We've enjoyed many woodland walks recently & always seem to come back with more items than we initially set out with!;-) Minnie loves taking a bag with her to collect all her finds, & on a recent walk she & a friend collected an impressive stash of pinecones!
+We've enjoyed many woodland walks recently & always seem to come back with more items than we initially set out with!
+My girl loves taking a bag with her to collect all her finds, & on a recent walk she & a friend collected an impressive stash of pinecones!
 But what to do with them all?

-You can probably guess that Minnie was keen to paint them!
-With a selection of paints & glitter & she eagerly got creating...
+You can probably guess that she was keen to paint them, so with a selection of paints & a few brushes she was ready.

-...but it wasn't long before she was exploring the paint with her hands! :) I guessed hand-painting would be popular with all those textures to explore!
+...but it wasn't long before she was exploring the paint with her hands.
+I guessed hand-painting would be popular with all those gorgeous textures to explore!

 Soon she was experimenting by dropping a few pinecones into small recycled plastic tubs with a layer of paint at the bottom & rolling them around with a paintbrush.
-This covered the pinecones well, but Minnie was keen to get her hands painted again!
-If you have children who are not quite so keen to get as messy as Minnie, this method is a great alternative.
+This covered the pinecones well, but she was still keen to feel the paint with her hands!

-Once they were dry we added the pinecones to a nearby vase.
+Once these jewel coloured nature finds were dry, we added them to a nearby vase.